 No. Mona turned 80 in 2017.
 Unfortunately, she no longer has the energy to give personal training classes.
-Thanks to technology, parents and teachers can have access to her DVD Training Video and Art Projects for all ages on the new Monart Online Store.
+Thanks to technology, parents and teachers can have access to her 10-chapter training video and Art Projects for all ages on the new Monart Online Store.
 She continues to make new projects for the Monart Store and owns the Monart Studio in Berkeley, CA.

 Does Mona really believe that there is no right way to do art?

 Yes, after 5 years of art school education, she concluded that each art teacher had their preferences and that if she wanted to maintain good grades, she had to please each teacher by drawing to their preferences.
 After endless trips to museums and art galleries, she came to the opinion that one could see everything imaginable and even the professional critics argued about what was “good” and what wasn’t.